 Ports are virtual; a similar analogy would be a building with multiple flats (apartments).
 Each flat number is a port number, and the building is comparable to a computer system.

 The second concept is related to hardware, for example, a network port at the back of the computer, a switch or hardware equipment.

 What is an open port?

-Open port means either a TCP or a UDP port number is actively accepting packets.
+Open port means a TCP or a UDP port number actively accepting packets.
 If a service runs on a specific port, that port is utilised and can’t be used for other purposes (by another service).
 For example, you can run a website using an Apache web server on port 80/TCP.
 In contrast, a port that rejects or ignores the connection attempts is called a closed port.

 A port can have three different port states.
 Open port scanners work on the same underlying concept to assess which ports are open, filtered or closed.
 The following are the different port states based on responses:

 - Closed Port: A port is accessible, but no application is listening to it.
 Administrators should block such ports at the firewall level, which could be exploited in an already exploited situation where an attacker has compromised another system.
-This closed port can then be used as an outbound port traversing across the firewall.
+This closed port can be used as an outbound port traversing the firewall.

 - Filtered Port: This is no response situation where all requests are filtered, dropped or blocked.
 It is likely due to a filtering device.

 Some open port scanners have also implemented their own versions with more options, such as Nmap has six port states based on responses to help to interpret port scan results.